 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
-NW, IR-6406, Washington, DC 20224.
+NW, IR-6526, Washington, DC 20224.
 Do not send the form to this address.
-Instead, see Where to File on page 2.
+Instead, see Where To File earlier.